FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/billingperiodend.md

 ## Description

-The end date and time of the billing period.
+The end date and time of the *billing period*.

 ## Content Constraints